 Florida’s no-fault car accident laws can be confusing for many car accident victims.
 It is important to understand that, despite what car insurance companies might tell you, Florida law does allow you to file a lawsuit in many cases.
 These lawsuits can help you fully cover the compensation you need after a car crash and get you the damages you need for medical bills, lost wages, and pain and suffering.

-If you were injured in the Coral Gables area, call The Law Offices of Prosper Shaked today.
+If you were injured in the Coral Gables area, call Prosper Shaked Accident Injury Attorneys PA today.
 Coral Gables car accident lawyer Prosper Shaked represents victims of car accidents and their families and fights to get them the compensation they need to keep going after a serious car crash.
 Call (305) 694-2676 today to schedule a free consultation on your case.

 When Can You File a Lawsuit for Car Accidents in Florida?

 Florida is a “no-fault” insurance state.
 This means that every auto insurance policy is required to carry $10,000 of “personal injury protection” (PIP) coverage.
 After a crash, your insurance company can pay you up to $10,000 to cover the costs of medical bills and lost wages without requiring you to prove who was at fault.
 However, the trade-off is that you give up the right to sue for basic car accidents.
 That means any non-permanent injuries worth under $10,000 must go through insurance, not the courts.

 However, you might be entitled to file a lawsuit if the injuries you face are serious or especially expensive.
 Under Florida law, any car accident claims involving injuries that are considered “permanent” can go straight to court.
 This includes permanent loss of bodily function, injuries that will never heal, significant scarring/disfigurement, or death.
 In addition, any injuries that are worth more than the PIP limit can go to court.
 That means that if your medical bills and lost wages total more than $10,000, you can take your case to court to cover the balance.